dotnet/core/roadmap.md

 Broad goals:

-- .NET Core code is high quality (important consideration for contributions).
+- .NET Core code is high quality, has compelling performance, and is highly reliable.
 - .NET Core can be ported to a broad set of OS platforms and chip architectures.
+- .NET Core can be deployed with the application, side-by-side with orher versions.
-- .NET Core has compelling performance and is highly reliable.
+- .NET Core has a broad API surface that makes it suitable for most payloads.
 - Developers can acquire a .NET Core developer environment quickly and intuitively.
 - Developers can productively and intuitively build apps, using documentation, samples and NuGet components.

 Active ports:

-- OSes: Linux, OS X, FreeBSD and Windows.
+- OS: Linux, macOS, FreeBSD and Windows.
-- Linux distros: Debian family, CentOS.
+- Linux distros: RHEL, Fedora, Debian family, CentOS.
 - Windows versions: Win7+ (client and server).
 - Chips: X64, X86, ARM32, ARM64.
-- Specialized hardware: RPi2
+- Specialized hardware: Raspberry Pi.

 Contributions
 =============

 The .NET Core maintainers have taken a liberal approach to contributions since the outset of the .NET Core open source project and have taken changes outside of the published [priorities](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/project-priorities.md).
-That approach isn't intended to change.

 Contribution goals:

 - Encourage an active community.
 - Make changes easy to code review (smaller vs. bigger).